Skip to content

 If you have not yet created a local instance, complete the Getting Started guide first.
 It walks through the one-time project directory setup, creating a minimal compose file, and confirming the application locally, which gives you the right baseline before exposing a self-hosted instance publicly.

 Already running html2rss-web on your workstation?
-Great!
 The sections below focus on what changes when you take that setup to production.

 Before exposing html2rss-web, ensure: